input-output-hk/iodb/doc/auth_dict.md

 Auth Dictionary and IODB
 =============================

-Using Merkel Tree, Skip List or similar data structure for authentication  IODB brings following problems:
+Using Merkle Tree, Skip List or similar data structure for authentication  IODB brings following problems:

 - Data structure has to be regenerated for each update.
 It is not enough to prove that key existed on older version, but we also need to prove that key was not deleted in recent update.